Lightning-Flow-Scanner/lightning-flow-scanner-core/readme.md

 ### Unconnected elements

-Unconnected elements which are not being used by the Flow should be avoided to keep Flows efficient and maintainable.
+Unconnected elements which are not in use by the Flow should be avoided to keep the Flow as efficient and maintainable as possible.

 Configuration ID: `UnconnectedElements` _([View source code](https://github.com/Force-Config-Control/lightning-flow-scanner-core/tree/master/src/main/rules/UnconnectedElements.ts))_